-- Insurance from Truck Rental/POD Companies - Most truck rental, POD and self move transportation companies will provide insurance options for your items.
+- Insurance from Truck Rental/Portable Storage Companies - Most truck rental, storage container and transportation companies will provide insurance options for your items.
 These insurance coverages typically insure your household goods against loss due to fire and other natural events.
 Review the details of each insurance option directly with your transportation company before purchasing.

 There are at least five segments to every move: Packing, Loading, Transport, Unloading and Unpacking.
 Full service moving companies can provide a wide range of insurance options because they generally handle all five segments, ensuring that each item is inventoried and handled directly by their movers.
 Moving labor is different because we generally only provide services for one or two of the segments, most commonly loading and unloading.
 Because we do not provide transportation we can never oversee all five segments or maintain possession of your household goods for the entire move.

 Understanding the exclusions list will help you better prepare for your move.
 In addition to the list, we have also provided additional information for each item to help you understand why the items are excluded.

 Any item not recorded on our work order before we depart your location.

 Why: Because we do not transport any items, once the shipment leaves our possession we cannot be liable for any damages.
 You have the right to inspect all items prior to the departure of our moving labor crews.
 Any damaged items that are not excluded from coverage must be noted on the work order to be considered claimable.

 Similar to traditional moving companies, any items that were packaged by the customer and not by our movers cannot be covered.